leonstel/leonstel.github.io/blogs/scrape_the_web1.md

 whereas every entity is getting linked appropriately.
 It is important to think about your data and how the relations should be before you start to code.

-When we start examining the site we have thought about which data we want and how that data relates to each other (check the first table within the examing site section).
+When we have started examining the site we have thought about which data we want and how that data relates to each other (check the first table within the examing site section).

 <p align="center">